 - Suitability of bitumen for use under different climatic conditions and various types of construction

-Penetration value is the vertical distance traversed or penetrated by the point of a standard needle into the bituminous material under specific conditions of load, time and temperature.
-This distance is measured in one tenths of a millimeter.
+Penetration value is vertical distance traversed.
+It penetrated by standard needle point into bituminous material under specific conditions of load, time and temperature.
+This distance measured also in one tenths of a mm.

-Penetration Grade Bitumen test is used for evaluating consistency of bitumen.
-It is not regarded as suitable for use in connection with the testing of road tar because of the high surface tension exhibited by these materials.
+In addition, this test used for evaluating consistency of bitumen.
+It`s not regarded as suitable for use in connection with road tar testing.
+Because of high surface tension exhibited by these materials.

 Bitumen Penetration Test Method: